wri/charm-global-level/README.md

 1. Check the data file

-    Make sure the current sample data file **CHARM regional - YR_40 - DR_4p - V20230125.xlsx** is under the ./data/processed/ directory.
+    Make sure the current sample data file **CHARM global - YR_40 - DR_4p - V20230125.xlsx** is under the ./data/processed/ directory.
 The current sample file consists of model outputs; running the model will overwrite the existing outputs.

 2. Review the input parameters

-    Open the **CHARM regional - YR_40 - DR_4p - V20230125.xlsx** and click on *Inputs* tab.
+    Open the **CHARM global - YR_40 - DR_4p - V20230125.xlsx** and click on *Inputs* tab.
 We provide the country name and ISO in columns A and B and input associated parameters in the same row (columns C:AY).

 3. Edit the input parameters and the filename